Cost & Value

 Costs Associated with Type 2 Diabetes

 The costs of treating and managing diabetes is high and continues to grow.
-In 2017, the total cost associated with people with diagnosed diabetes in the U.S. was $327 billion, representing an increase of 26% over five years.
-Medical expenditures constituted $237 billion of that total, and reduced productivity was estimated at $90 billion.
-Approximately one in four health care dollars is spent on people with diagnosed diabetes, with most expenses tied to hospitalizations and medications to treat complications of the disease.
+In 2022, the total cost associated with people with diagnosed diabetes in the U.S. was $412.9 billion.
+Medical expenditures constituted $306.6 billion of that total, and reduced productivity was estimated at $106.3 billion.
+Approximately one in four health care dollars is spent on people with diagnosed diabetes in the U.S., 61% of which is attributable to diabetes.
 The costs associated with diabetes have also accelerated in recent years.
 Economic costs of diabetes increased 26% from 2012 to 2017 due to a higher prevalence of the disease and increased costs of treatment.
+In 2022, the overall estimated prevalence of diabetes remains relatively stable in comparison to 2017; however, the actual number of people with diabetes has grown and contributes to increased health care expenditures, especially on inpatient hospital stays and prescription medications.

-On an individual level, people with diagnosed diabetes incur an average of $16,752 per year in medical expenses ($9,601 of which are attributable to diabetes) – about 2.3 times more than a person without diabetes.
+On an individual level, the incremental rise in costs of diabetes are shown to begin at least 5 years before diagnosis of the disease and accelerate immediately after diagnosis.
+People with diagnosed diabetes incur an annual average of $19,736 in medical expenses ($12,022 of which are attributable to diabetes) – about 2.6 times more than a person without diabetes.
 One study of commercially insured adults found that health care costs for an individual with prediabetes that is subsequently diagnosed with diabetes is $8,015 more in the first 3 years after diagnosis than individuals with prediabetes who are not subsequently diagnosed with diabetes.
 People with diabetes are also at higher risk for other serious health problems, including heart attack, stroke, blindness, kidney failure, and amputation of toes, feet, or legs.

 Calculating-Diabetes-Related-Medicaid-Costs